 It is now time to zone in on the exact location of the structure.
-This can be done by fan casting an area with a jig or bank sinker.
-Be sure to use a jig or sinker heavy enough to reach bottom in the swift current.
+This can be done by fan casting an area with a heavy jig or bank sinker.
 I typically start with 4 ounces and go heavier or lighter depending on current conditions.

 Cast up current and keep a close count on the number of seconds it takes the jig to reach bottom.
 Obviously the shallower the water, the quicker the jig will reach bottom-the deeper the water, the longer.